You know nothing about your dad, right? Eric Cartman:

-- Nothing particularly interesting happened in Springwood, Ohio, in 1974.
+- A Nightmare on Elm Street: Nothing particularly interesting happened in Springwood, Ohio, in 1974.
 Nothing of great interest happened in the years between 1984 and 2003, either.

 - Scott from Austin Powers was introduced as Doctor Evil's test tube son.
 The next movie reveals that he was conceived as Frau and a time-travelling Doctor Evil's lovechild and states the test tube was a lie.

 - The LEGO Movie has this mentioned off hand when Emmet says that the local Mega Corp. makes all history books.